vicsesi/PyTorch-STN/README.md

 ![alt text](https://github.com/vicsesi/Pytorch-STN/blob/main/imgs/layers.png?raw=true)

 Uber AI paper suggest that including CoordConv layers can boost the performance.
-In order to verify this hypothesis, we will compare the performance using Conv and CoordConv layers, with 50 epochs during the training.
-We will evaluate the models with the average loss and accuracy.
+In order to verify this hypothesis, we will compare the performance using Conv and CoordConv layers during 50 epochs.
+We will evaluate the accuracy for each number in MNIST dataset, and the average loss and the accuracy for the whole test set.
 Following tables shows the results:

 | Layer | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |